Lee Israel: Career

 Israel began a career as a freelance writer in the 1960s.
 Her profile of Katharine Hepburn, whom Israel had visited in California shortly before the death of Spencer Tracy, ran in the November 1967 edition of Esquire magazine.
 Israel's magazine-writing career continued into the 1970s.

-In the 1970s and 1980s, she published biographies of the actress Tallulah Bankhead, the journalist and game-show panelist Dorothy Kilgallen, and the cosmetics tycoon Estée Lauder.
+In the 1970s and 1980s, Israel published biographies of the actress Tallulah Bankhead, the journalist and game-show panelist Dorothy Kilgallen, and the cosmetics tycoon Estée Lauder.
 The Kilgallen book was well received upon its publication in 1979, and appeared on The New York Times Best Seller List.
 Novelist and book reviewer Rita Mae Brown told readers of The Washington Post in 1979 that Kilgallen had expressed much curiosity about Lee Harvey Oswald and Jack Ruby, despite the prevalence of show business gossip in her newspaper column.
-Brown added that Israel's book “deserves to be ranked with serious biography just as its subject deserves to be ranked a serious journalist” despite the possibility that some “political movements would probably find even the mention of [Kilgallen’s] name a cause for hilarity.”
+Brown added that Israel's book "deserves to be ranked with serious biography just as its subject deserves to be ranked a serious journalist" despite the possibility that some "political movements would probably find even the mention of [Kilgallen's] name a cause for hilarity."

-In another Dorothy Kilgallen biography that was published in 2017, author Mark William Shaw noted, “Unfortunately, in 1993, [Lee] Israel’s reputation was soiled when she was convicted of a class D felony: conspiracy to transport stolen property in interstate commerce.”
-After explaining that her conviction put an end to a phase of her life during which she swindled numerous autograph dealers and bookstore owners, Shaw went on to say, “Despite Israel’s deceptive practices more than twelve years after finishing her 485-page Kilgallen book, there is no indication she fabricated any portion of the book.
+"Despite Israel's deceptive practices more than twelve years after finishing her 485-page Kilgallen book," notes conspiracy theorist Mark Shaw, "there is no indication she fabricated any portion of the book.
 Some material is incomplete but reference notes at the end of the book appear credible.
 Ms. Israel's citations of old newspaper articles, magazine pieces and her quotations from numerous books, all check out.
-Unfortunately, this author was unable to speak with her before she died in 2014.”
+Unfortunately, this author was unable to speak with her before she died in 2014."